 For the growing business looking to make a good impression on potential customers, a custom designed website is among the best, and certainly among the cheapest, marketing investments you can make.

-All too often businesses get their new websites designed and then forget about them and expect them to do the rest.
-Business people sometimes assume that if a website doesn’t take off, that the web designer hasn’t done his job correctly, that may be true in some cases, but for a website to really excel it needs to be treated like a high maintenance girlfriend.
+All too often businesses get their new websites designed and then forget about them and expect the website to do the rest.
+Business people sometimes assume that if a website does not take off right away, that the web designer has not done his job correctly.
+While that may be true in some cases, for a website to really excel it needs to be treated like a high maintenance girlfriend.
 Here is my list of the top 5 things you can do to set your website on fire and increase web traffic.

 Blog – This brings us back to the old cliche about content being the ruling monarch or some other such drivel, the point is that your content is everything.
 Good wordy content drives search engine ranking up, it also encourages people to spend time on your site and it motivates visitors to return to your site again and again.
 Blogging is the best way for a website owner to add content to a website regularly and tools like RSS help disseminate that information and increase web traffic too.
 Set a schedule and stick to it, one new entry a week, or a day or whatever works with your schedule.

 Inbound links – Probably as important to website ranking as good text content is inbound links, that is links on other sites that point to your website.
 There are a myriad places online where one can get linked.
 Online directories related to your local area or your particular industry, reciprocal links, blog comments and discussion forums.
 It takes more time and patience than anything else to find these places and get linked, but your efforts will be rewarded as your search engine ranking rises.
 Search engines aside, inbound links are good for the traffic they naturally generate too.